longtail-labs/hitSlop/README.md

-# hitSlop - Cursor for Vibe Designing
+# hitSlop - Cursor for creating graphics

 hitSlop is a small playground for experimenting with AI powered image tools on top of React Flow.